jjfiv/retired-galago/README.md

-# Galago-Mini-Frozen
+# Retired Galago

-This version of Galago is kept around for backwards-compatibility with Galago indexes.
+This version of Galago is kept around for determining backwards-compatibility with Galago indexes and scoring.
 It supports no new features or development.

-Extraneous dependencies will be pruned!
+- Extraneous dependencies have been removed!

-## Is this the Galago from the Text Book I have?

-No, that version is older and preserved here: [The Book Version](http://ciir.cs.umass.edu/downloads/SearchEnginesGalagoCode/)
+- That means no HTML/Web server.
+- No Wiki Parsing.
+- No NLP.
+- No galago typebuilder.
+- No new tupleflow pipelines.

 ## License

-Galago is distributed under the BSD license.
+Retired-Galago is distributed under the BSD license, like the [original](https://lemurproject.org/galago).
 See the LICENSE file for details.